 Synchronized swimming ("synchro") is a unique sport in which power, strength and technical skill are presented as an artistically beautiful choreographed routine.
 Overall body strength and agility, grace and beauty, split-second timing, and musical interpretation are simultaneously blended together to create a fluid presentation.
 The competition rules and the manner of judging are similar those in figure skating and gymnastics.

-Ever since synchro began in the early 1900s, spectators have been awed by the grace and power of this exciting sport.
+The earliest documentation of synchronized swimming goes back as far as ancient Rome.
+Since its revival in the early 1900s, spectators have been awed by the grace and power of this exciting sport.
 The first U.S. National Championships were held in 1946.
 Synchronized swimming became a part of the Pan American Games in 1955 and the World Aquatic Championships in 1973.
 In 1984, synchronized swimming was finally added to the Olympic Games.
 This event is expected to be a crowd favorite yet again at Rio 2016.

 For more information about the United States National Teams, upcoming events and results, see the US National Team page.